 ]]>

-How to Collect the User’s Contact Data and Redirect to the Checkout Page? https://cartflows.com/docs/collect-users-contact-data-and-redirect-to-checkout-page/ Tue, 21 Jul 2020 12:00:20 +0000 https://cartflows.com/?post_type=docs&p=32963 Actually, this requirement has been taken from the CartFlows Optin page.
-It is really easy to capture the User’s Basic Information for Lead generation.
+How to Collect the User’s Contact Data and Redirect to the Checkout Page? https://cartflows.com/docs/collect-users-contact-data-and-redirect-to-checkout-page/ Tue, 21 Jul 2020 12:00:20 +0000 https://cartflows.com/?post_type=docs&p=32963 If you’re looking to collect a user’s basic information before sending them to the checkout page, you can achieve this easily using either the CartFlows Optin step or a custom form on a landing page.

 ]]>